awsdocs/amazon-ec2-user-guide/doc_source/general-purpose-instances.md

 General purpose instances provide a balance of compute, memory, and networking resources, and can be used for a variety of workloads\.

-**M5 Instances**
+**M5, M5a, and M5d Instances**

-M5 instances are the latest generation in Amazon EC2's general purpose instance family\.
-M5 instances give you an ideal cloud infrastructure, offering a balance of compute, memory, and networking resources for a broad range of applications that are deployed in the cloud\.
+These instances provide an ideal cloud infrastructure, offering a balance of compute, memory, and networking resources for a broad range of applications that are deployed in the cloud\.
 M5 instances are well\-suited for the following applications:
 + Web and application servers
 + Small and medium databases
 + Gaming servers
 + Caching fleets
 + Running backend servers for SAP, Microsoft SharePoint, cluster computing, and other enterprise applications

-**Note**: M5 instances require EBS\-backed AMIs with the NVMe and Elastic Network Adapter \(ENA\) drivers installed\.
-For more information, see the [Release Notes](#general-purpose-instances-limits)\.

-**T3 Instances**
+**T2 and T3 Instances**

-T3 instances provide a baseline level of CPU performance with the ability to burst to a higher level when required by your workload\.
-A T3 Unlimited instance can sustain high CPU performance for any period of time whenever required\.
+These instances provide a baseline level of CPU performance with the ability to burst to a higher level when required by your workload\.
+An Unlimited instance can sustain high CPU performance for any period of time whenever required\.
 For more information, see [Burstable Performance Instances](burstable-performance-instances.md)\.
-T3 instances are well\-suited for the following applications:
+These instances are well\-suited for the following applications:
-+ Websites and web applications
-+ Code repositories
-+ Development, build, test, and staging environments
-+ Microservices

-**T2 Instances**

-T2 instances provide a baseline level of CPU performance with the ability to burst to a higher level when required by your workload\.
-A T2 Unlimited instance can sustain high CPU performance for any period of time whenever required\.
-For more information, see [Burstable Performance Instances](burstable-performance-instances.md)\.
-T2 instances are well\-suited for the following applications:
 + Websites and web applications
 + Code repositories
 + Development, build, test, and staging environments